snufkinwa/AE-ther/README.md

 # AE-therOS
-æ:ther OS is distro with a rust kernel
+æ:ther OS is kernel from scratch